After completing your undergraduate education, you may feel compelled to consider obtaining one of the many types of master’s degrees.

 For those already working in the technology sector, an M.Sc. can expand your specialized skills, for example, in the areas of artificial intelligence, network security, or software.

-Among those newer in their careers, an M.Sc. provides a foundation for research and development, introducing students to various technology industries.
+Among those newer in their careers, an M.Sc. provides a foundation for research and development, introducing students to various new industries.

 4. Master of Education